 Happy in their coop side.
 Between the two runs there is only grid wire.
 The two flocks can see each other, and even interact, but no contact.
 When ultimate mingling happened, it went pretty smoothly, with few fights, and only a little blood.

 Just after integration, we made a tough call.
 We butchered our first bird.
 Little John the Rooster was becoming WAY aggressive and even blooding himself on the wire as we passed by.
 A good looking boy, but all attitude.
 Roosters are supposed to be that way, but the cons finally outweighed the pros and off he went.
-It was a nice learning curve for us, and I detailed it here on our homestead blog:
+It was a nice learning curve for us.

 In a great surprise, just after slaughtering the rooster, one of our girls went broody.
 At first, we thought she was on non-fertile eggs, but we learned that even though it had been a week or so, they can hold the fertility, so...we let her sit on them in the new nursery.